 While LCL has received authorization from the DOE to export LNG to non-FTA countries, the non-FTA authorization is subject to review, and the DOE may impose additional approval and permit requirements in the future or revoke the non-FTA authorization should the DOE conclude that such export authorization is inconsistent with the public interest.
-The FERC order (issued December 17, 2015) authorizing LCL to site, construct and operate the liquefaction project contains a condition requiring all phases of the liquefaction project to be completed and in-service within five years of the date of the order.
-The order also requires the modifications to our Trunkline pipeline facilities that connect to our Lake Charles facility be complete by December 17, 2019 and additionally requires execution of a transportation contract for natural gas supply to the liquefaction facility prior to the initiation of construction of the liquefaction facility.
-Although we intend to file an application with the FERC to seek an extension of these completion dates for the project, the FERC may not grant this extension.
+The original FERC order issued on December 17, 2015 authorized LCL to site, construct and operate the liquefaction project, subject to a condition requiring all phases of the liquefaction project to be completed and in-service within five years of the date of the order.
+The order also required the modifications to our Trunkline pipeline facilities that connect to our Lake Charles facility be complete by December 17, 2019 and additionally requires execution of a transportation contract for natural gas supply to the liquefaction facility prior to the initiation of construction of the liquefaction facility.
+In December 2019, LCL received an extension of these completion dates for the project to December 2025.
+There can be no assurances that these projects will be completed prior to the new construction deadlines.